See: on-page navigation

 - Use LOTS of structured data!
 (Learn more on this first rate page).

-- If your SEO work is localized to a specific region, then think about local expressions.
-Do not speak in miles when people use Kilometers.
+- Localization Tip: Think about local expressions!
+Do not speak in miles when people use kilometers.
 Do not speak of values in Fahrenheit when people use Celsius.
 In other words: Good Localization is much more than translation of a text.

 - Work on page load speed.